This chapter provides an introduction to the Cisco Internet Streamer Content Delivery System (CDS). This chapter has the following major topics:

 Flash Media Streaming supports live stream splitting.
 For more information about live stream splitting, see the "Live Stream Splitting" section.

-Release 2.3 supports pass-through (proxy) support for interactive applications (non-VOD or non-live).
+Flash Media Streaming supports pass-through (proxy) functionality for interactive applications (non-VOD or non-live).
 The interactive applications are hosted on a Flash Media Interactive Server that is external to the CDS.